dmison/warcry/content/rules/warbandroster.md

 2. Your warband roster cannot exceed 20 fighters.
 3. All fighters added to your warband roster must share the same faction runemark as the campaign quest you have chosen.
 4. Your warband roster must include 1 fighter with the
-5. Leader runemark ( ) and cannot include more than 1 fighter with the Leader runemark ( ).
+5.	<Runemark mark="Leader"/> runemark  and cannot include more than 1 fighter with the <Runemark mark="Leader"/> runemark.

 On pages 134-151 you can find background tables to help you personalise all the fighters in your warband.